Response strengths of open systems at exceptional points: Examples

 Now, we compute numerically the eigenvectors $\ket{\state_j}$ of $\Ha = \Hs+\varepsilon\Hp$ and plug them into the nonnegative quantity

-Interestingly, from Eq.~(\ref{eq:evev}) follows the prediction $y = x$, i.e., the dimensionless eigenstate response equals the dimensionless spectral response in Eq.~(\ref{eq:x1}).
+Interestingly, from Eq.~(\ref{eq:evev}) together with Eq.~(\ref{eq:rcb}) follows the prediction $y = x$, i.e., the dimensionless eigenstate response equals the dimensionless spectral response in Eq.~(\ref{eq:x1}).
 Hence, the numerical results for $10^7$ realizations of random Hamiltonians at an EP$_3$ (not shown) look as in Fig.~\ref{fig:histosplitting}.

 We have seen that there is an anticorrelation of $\rca$ and $\rcb$ in the case of EP$_2$ dictated by Eq.~(\ref{eq:rcarcb}) and also for the EP$_3$ single-parameter examples in Secs.~\ref{sec:trimer} and~\ref{sec:HNmodel}.
 In general, however, there is no such anticorrelation.
 This is demonstrated in Fig.~\ref{fig:histocorrelation} with a histogram of values $\rca$ and $\rcb$ for random Hamiltonians at an EP$_3$.
 Hence, in general one cannot state that a large $\rca$ implies a small $\rcb$ and vice versa.